Harvard-ATG/ood-jupyterlab-spack/README.md

 - [Spack](https://spack.io/)
   - A Spack environment containing `py-jupyterlab` and any other spack packages containing Python modules that are desired.
+  - The `spack.yaml` file from an environment configured for this app is included in this repo.

 The default location for spack and the default environment name are defined in `form.yml`.